bianca-tech/data-projects/Zomato sales/README.md

 The dashboard was created using Tableau.

-The following project took 2 1/2 weeks to complete
+The following project took 1 week to complete

 My team lead checked my solo project for compliance with the criteria to complete a report and the onboarding process.
 My contribution was to create a dashboard based on findings from working with data in the format of a report.
 Also, I analyzed the business performance in sales.